Sexual Harassment Training Requirements by State

 Ohio

 Training is not required but state law recommends it.
 The Ohio Administrative Code states that: “Prevention is the best tool for the elimination of sexual harassment.
 An employer should take all steps necessary to prevent sexual harassment from occurring, such as affirmatively raising the subject, expressing strong disapproval, developing appropriate sanctions, informing employees of their right to raise and how to raise the issue of harassment under Chapter 4112. of the Revised Code, and developing methods to sensitize all concerned.”
 See: Ohio Adm.
 Code 4112-5-05(J)(6).
-For more information: http://codes.ohio.gov/oac/4112-5
+For more information: More Resources

 Oklahoma